 Jump to:

-why these apple butter cookies are the best
+why you'll love apple butter cookies

-ingredient notes
+ingredient notes & substitutions

-- Turbinado sugar: Also known as raw sugar, this is the best for giving each bite a crunchy texture and a hint of molasses flavor.
+Turbinado sugar: Also known as raw sugar, this is the best for giving each bite a crunchy texture and a hint of molasses flavor.
 If you don't have any on hand, coarse cane sugar or granulated sugar works as well!

-- Cream of tartar: For the classic snickerdoodle flavor, cream of tartar is used.
+Cream of tartar: For the classic Snickerdoodle flavor, cream of tartar is used.
 You can also substitute it with lemon juice or white vinegar if you don't have any on hand.

 recipe instructions